 • Students can add a class after the first 6 days of the semester.
-The student must obtain the instructor's permission by signature on the Schedule Adjustment Form or by completing a new Instructor Override in Anchor Access.
-Student will be required to pay any additional tuition at the time of the registration.
+The student must obtain the instructor's permission by signature on the Schedule Adjustment Form or by faculty completion of an Instructor Override in Anchor Access.
+The student will be required to pay any additional tuition at the time of the registration.